 The film is extant, and has been released on VHS and DVD.
 A 35mm positive print is archived at the International Museum of Photography and Film at George Eastman House.

-— “A Girl in Every Port” by Tom Luddy (Pacific Film Archive program note, June 8, 1974)
+Program note by Tom Luddy (Pacific Film Archive, June 8, 1974)

 TRIVIA: about the film